-Pursuant to the Company's Bye-laws, all Directors or officers of the Company shall be entitled to be indemnified out of the assets of the Company against all losses or liabilities incurred or sustained by them as Directors or officers of the Company in defending any proceedings, provided that no fraud or dishonesty were committed by the said persons.
-Appropriate insurance coverage for the liabilities of the Directors and officers was arranged by the Company during the year in respect of any legal actions which might be taken against them in the execution and discharge of their duties or in relation thereto.
+Pursuant to the Company's bye-laws, all Directors or officers of the Company shall be entitled to be indemnified out of the assets of the Company against all losses or liabilities incurred or sustained by them as Directors or officers of the Company in defending any proceedings, provided that no fraud or dishonesty are committed by the said persons.
+Appropriate insurance coverage for the liabilities of the Directors and officers was arranged by the Company during the year in respect of any legal actions which might be taken against them when executing and discharging their duties or in relation thereto.